polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/013-tenny-the-transformer/README.md

 2. **Ease of Use**: By using Hugging Face, you eliminate the need for complex remapping scripts or architecture adjustments.
 It offers a streamlined, user-friendly approach to implementing and deploying state-of-the-art models.

 3. **Conversion Tools**: For cases where you encounter a model outside the Hugging Face ecosystem, such as different versions of Stable Diffusion, Hugging Face often provides conversion tools.
-For example, my MLX Stable Diffusion WebUI project incorporates a Hugging Face script that automatically convert non-diffuser models to Hugging Face-compatible formats when loaded for the first time.
+For example, my MLX Stable Diffusion WebUI project incorporates a Hugging Face script that automatically converts non-diffuser models to Hugging Face-compatible formats when loaded for the first time.

    - **MLX Stable Diffusion WebUI**: https://github.com/neobundy/MLX-Stable-Diffusion-WebUI